-I just read “Stress and the Social Self: How Relationships Affect Our Immune System1”, and I feel that we can learn a lot from it.
+I just read “Stress and the Social Self: How Relationships Affect Our Immune System”, and I feel that we can learn a lot from it.
 In fact, I might see social media from a different perspective now.
 We’re social beings, I love sharing good content with you, so, without further ado, here’s this week’s web dev reading list.

 Further Reading on SmashingMag:

-- A Detailed Introduction To Webpack2
+- A Detailed Introduction To Webpack

 ParentNode.prototype.append()or unprefixed CSS

 user-select.
 On the other hand, they removed

 TouchEvent.prototype.initTouchEvent(you’ll need to use the constructor from now on), and

 KeyboardEvent.prototype.keyIdentifierhas been replaced by